alexdotrud/inner-balance-app/README.md

 Bugs:
-Everytime after pressing on checkboxes in rolls you up to progress container.
-Fix the bug with progress-bar-fill dissapearing from the screen"
+Everytime after pressing on checkboxes in rolls you up to progress container.-not fixed Fix the bug with progress-bar-fill dissapearing from the screen" -fixed by impproving html structure of progress bar.